Perry Park, Brisbane

-Perry Park is a 5,000-capacity sporting ground located in the Brisbane suburb of Bowen Hills.
-Perry Park is home to the Brisbane Strikers, which plays in Queensland Premier League 1.

-Perry Park is owned by Brisbane City Council, and managed by the YMCA, who run facilities in the complex.
-Brisbane Strikers hold a sub-lease from the YMCA.
+Perry Park is a 5,000-capacity sporting ground located in Bowen Hills, Brisbane, Queensland, Australia.
+Perry Park is home to the Brisbane Strikers, which plays in Queensland Premier League 1.mPerry Park is owned by Brisbane City Council, and managed by the YMCA, who run facilities in the complex.
+Brisbane Strikers FC hold a sub-lease from the YMCA.

 History

 Scotsman William Raff was granted ownership of the land in 1857.
 He then subdivided the land in 1875, and the lot where Perry Park is now situated was sold to William Perry, among three other lots.
 Mr Perry was a prominent Brisbane ironmonger.
 He used the land essentially as his family cattle and horse paddock.